Artificial-Pancreas/iAPSdocs/docs/EN/Getting-Started/iphone.md

 With iOS 16 and watchOS 9, Apple added a feature called "Developer Mode".
 Your iPhone and Apple Watch need to have this feature enabled in order to allow installation of iAPS.
 If you want to know more, click on this link: [Apple Link about Developer Mode](https://developer.apple.com/documentation/xcode/enabling-developer-mode-on-a-device).

-When you build iAPS on your phone from Xcode directly and then transition to or start with iOS 16, you need to have Developer Mode enabled.
-This is also a requirement to use the iAPS app on a watch paired to your phone running watchOS 9.
+When you build iAPS on your phone from Xcode directly, you need to have Developer Mode enabled.
+This is also a requirement to use the iAPS app on a watch paired to your phone.

 !!! info "Developer Mode with iOS 16, watchOS 9"